 2. Do I need a visa to travel to Amsterdam?

-There are three options, choose which one applies to you and below I will explain if you need a visum and how you can apply for a visum.
+There are three options, choose which one applies to you and below I will explain if you need a visa and how you can apply for a visa.

-2.1 I have the nationality from a country in the European Union, Liechtenstein, Norway, Iceland or Switzerland.
+2.1 I’m a national from a country in the European Union, Liechtenstein, Norway, Iceland, or Switzerland.

-2.2 I have a valid recidence permit from a country in the European Union, Iceland, Norway, Liechtenstein or Switzerland.
+2.2 I have a valid residence permit from a country in the European Union, Iceland, Norway, Liechtenstein, or Switzerland.

-You don't need a visum for a stay with a maximum duration of 90 days in the Netherlands.
+You don't need a visa for a stay with a maximum duration of 90 days in the Netherlands.

-2.3 I don't have the nationality or a valid recidence permit from a country in the European Union, Switzerland, Iceland, Norway or Liechtenstein (Schengen countries).
+2.3 I’m not a national and I don’t have a valid residence permit from a country in the European Union, Switzerland, Iceland, Norway, or Liechtenstein (Schengen countries).

-2.3.1 How can I apply for a Schengen visum, so I can travel to Amsterdam?
+2.3.1 How can I apply for a Schengen visa, so I can travel to Amsterdam?